 North Star Medal of Lifetime Achievement

-The North Star Medal of Lifetime Achievement is the Star Scholars Network’s premiere acknowledgement of outstanding achievement and success in transnational research.
-The medal honors a senior scholar whose life-long service, leadership and contributions serve as a guiding “North Star” for scholarly collaboration in research.
+The North Star Medal of Lifetime Achievement is the STAR Scholars Network’s premier acknowledgment of outstanding achievement and success in transnational research.
+The medal honors a senior scholar whose lifelong service, leadership and contributions serve as a guiding “North Star” for scholarly work and research collaboration.

-- Candidates must demonstrate a history of educational leadership that spans a minimum of 15 years, as evidenced in teaching, research, and mentorship.
+- Candidates must demonstrate a history of educational leadership that spans a minimum of 15 years, as evidenced by their teaching, research, service, and mentorship.

 - Candidates must have an extensive record of publications that exemplify a long-standing commitment to fostering transnational research connections among scholars around the world.

-- Candidates must have scholarly records that demonstrate a profound impact in advancing a more humane world.
+- Candidates must have a scholarly record that has had a visible impact in creating a more humane world.

-Each year, the Star Scholars Network celebrates up to two (2) exemplary achievements in transnational research.
-The Shining Star Achievement in Research Award recognizes influential scholarly contributions in any discipline or language, whether they be in the form of scholarly journal articles, books, book chapters, or other expressions of scholarly collaboration.
-This award recognizes an exemplary publication, not an individual or individuals.
+Each year, the STAR Scholars Network celebrates up to two (2) exemplary works in translingual and/or transnational research.
+The Shining Star Research Award recognizes influential scholarly contributions in any discipline and language.
+Submissions could include multimedia scholarship in the form of podcasts, TED Talks, documentaries, mini (e.g., You Tube) videos, publicly accessible Sound Cloud files, as well as scholarly journal articles, books, book chapters, and other forms of scholarship.

-- The scholarly achievement in transnational research must have been made after July in the year proceeding recognition.
-(Note: For the 2021 cycle, only publications or scholarly contributions dated July 2020 or after will be considered.)
+- The scholarly work must have been created, been “published” and/or made available after July in the year preceding recognition.
+(Note: For the 2022 cycle, only publications or scholarly contributions dated July 2021 or after will be considered).

-- The award recognizes the primary author(s), editor(s) or related primary contributor(s).
+- The award recognizes the creators, primary author(s), editor(s) and/or related primary contributor(s).

 Each year, the STAR Scholars Network recognizes up to two (2) emerging scholars who have shown significant promise and commitment to transnational research.
-One award will recognize an emerging scholar (post-terminal degree completion) in any field that has distinguished themselves as a rising leader in advancing transnational research.
-The other award will recognize a current graduate student who has demonstrated significant promise to advancing transnational research through publications, leadership, or other relevant contributions.
+One award will recognize an emerging scholar (post-terminal degree completion) in any field that has distinguished herself/himself/themself as a rising leader in transnational research.
+The other award will recognize a current graduate student who has demonstrated significant promise as regards advancing transnational research through publications, leadership, or other relevant contributions.

-- Candidates must have demonstrated scholarly promise and a commitment to transnational research, as evidenced in teaching, research, and/or mentorship.
+- Candidates must have demonstrated scholarly promise and a commitment to transnational research, as evidenced by their teaching, research, service, and/or mentorship.

-- Candidate’s scholarly work must have transnational application in combating COVID-19 pandemic.
+- The applicant’s work must have transnational impact.

-- Candidate’s scholarly work must have potential to benefit humanity in multiple regions of the globe.
+- The work must have potential to benefit humanity in multiple regions of the globe.

 All nominations must include the following:

-- Nominator information (i.e., name, email, phone number, title, affiliation)
+- Nominator information (i.e., name, email, phone number, title, and affiliation)

-- Candidate(s) information (i.e., name, email, phone number, title, affiliation)
+- Candidate(s) information (i.e., name or title, email, phone number, and/or affiliation)

-- A brief candidate profile (< 150 words) to be used in promotional material if selected.
+- A brief bio of the nominee (< 150 words, to be used in promotional material if selected)

-- Although not required, nominations may include up to five attachments.
-Suggested attachments include, for example: the candidate’s curriculum vitae, letters of nomination, an example of the candidate’s scholarly contributions, or any other supporting documentation that can demonstrate a commitment to transnational research.
+- Nominations may include up to five attachments.
+Suggested attachments include, for example: the nominee’s CV/curriculum vitae, letters of nomination, an example of the candidate’s scholarly contributions, or any other supporting documentation that demonstrates a commitment to transnational research.